learning-zone/python-basics/README.md

 ```

-#### How instance variables are different from class variables?
+#### Q. How instance variables are different from class variables?

-#### Differentiate between "*.py" file and "*.pyc" file?
+#### Q. Differentiate between "*.py" file and "*.pyc" file?

-#### Explain difference between Map vs Reduce Vs Filter ?
+#### Q. Explain difference between Map vs Reduce Vs Filter ?

-#### What is lambda?
+#### Q. What is lambda?
 What are Lambda Functions ?Explain lambda expressions.
 When would you use one?
 What is Anonymous Function?
 Why lambda forms in python does not have statements?
 What is the lambda operator?

 A function which doesn’t contain any name is known as a anonymous function lambda function, Lambda function we can assign to the variable & we can call the lambda function through the variable.